Skeesh24/skeeshup/README.md

 ## Running the Software

-Navigate to the root directory.
-Execute the software:
+1. Navigate to the root directory.
+2. Specify the references to download from.
+3. Execute the software:
 ```bash
 venv/Script/python src/main.py
 ```